oracle/weblogic-kubernetes-operator/documentation/site/content/samples/domains/model-in-image/initial.md

 Now, you create a Domain YAML file.
 A Domain is the key resource that tells the operator how to deploy a WebLogic domain.

 Copy the following to a file called `/tmp/mii-sample/mii-initial.yaml` or similar, or use the file `/tmp/mii-sample/domain-resources/WLS-AI/mii-initial-d1-WLS-AI-v1.yaml` that is included in the sample source.
+This file contains both the domain resource and the referenced cluster resource definition.
+See [Domain and Cluster resources]({{< relref "/managing-domains/domain-resource">}}).

 {{%expand "Click here to view the WLS Domain YAML file." %}}
 ```yaml